-Asian American Therapist Discusses Recovering from Burnout
+An Asian American Therapist Discusses Recovering from Burnout

+We have invited our resident expert, Kat Chan, AMFT, to share her experience with burnout.
 Chan herself left a career in marketing and advertising after experiencing burnout.
-She found that this was more common of a experience than she originally thought.
+She found that this was more common of an experience than she originally thought.
 She found that many people are currently changing workplaces in order to work remotely, if not changing their career fields entirely.
 As many people along with Chan reassess their careers, the economy is experiencing what is called a “Great Resignation.”

 “I noticed I wasn’t resonating with [my] work, and growing really resentful.
 I started to key in on the fact that something wasn’t working for me.”

 1) Physical, mental, and emotional exhaustion and depletion of internal resources